pkicsiny/BRIL_BIBGenerator/README.md

 ```
 which invokes code from _BRIL_BIBGenerator/GeneratorInterface/BeamHaloGenerator/python/MIB_generator_cff.py_ which in turn invokes CMSSW through _BRIL_BIBGenerator/GeneratorInterface/BeamHaloGenerator/src/BeamHaloProducer.cc_. <br>

-#### Simulation
+### Simulation
 The second step consists of the transport of paticles and the simulation of particle-matter interactions in the CMSSW geometry model.
 The code for this step is created for running on lxbatch as simulating a large number of generated MIB particles might take a long time.
 First let's get the 3 necessary config files:
 ```sh
 wget https://raw.githubusercontent.com/pkicsiny/BRIL_ITsim/master/BIBGeneration/generatePU.sub
 wget https://raw.githubusercontent.com/pkicsiny/BRIL_ITsim/master/BIBGeneration/runSimTkOnly.sh
 wget https://raw.githubusercontent.com/pkicsiny/BRIL_ITsim/master/BIBGeneration/python/BH_SimTrigRec.py
 ```
+#### generatePU.sub
 The first file (_generatePU.sub_) will be used to submit some files to the lxbatch cluster to do the simulation.
 Line 1 can be ignored for MIB studies and line 2 specifies the number of MIB events to simulate.
 The rest of the file can be left as it is, except the last line, where you can define the number of "jobs" to submit and queue on the cluster.
 In order to run the most efficiently, lxbatch splits up the simulation into smaller chunks or sub-simulations (=jobs) and runs them in parallel.
 Depending on the number of events you intend to simulate, you can change the queue parameter.
 For example if at line 2 __NEvents__ is set to 200000, you can set the __queue___ to 40, that tells lxbatch to split up the simulation into 40 jobs each simulating only 200000/40=50000 events.
-Lines 7-9 define the path where the simulation output, error and log files will be saved.
+This splitting is performed by selecting a subset of the events at runtime in the _BH_SimTrigRec.py_ config file at lines 103-105 (currently set to 5000 events but it has to be modified accordingly to __NEvents__/__queue__).
+Lines 7-9 _generatePU.sub_ in define the path where the simulation output, error and log files will be saved.
 Currently it is set to be saved in a _batchlog_ folder which you can either change or create the _batchlog_ directory in _/src_.
 ```sh
 mkdir batchlog
 ```
 At line 10 you can see that 2 files will be transferred to the cluster if the simulations is launched.
-The bash script file _runSimTkOnly.sh_ is the highest level file controlling the simulation and invokes the python config file _BH_SimTrigRec.py_.
+The bash script file _runSimTkOnly.sh_ is the highest level file controlling the simulation and invokes the python config file _BH_Rec.py_.
 Its path is now set to _python/runSimTkOnly.sh_ but it should be changed accordingly, i.e. in this case just remove the _python_ part.

+#### BH_SimTrigRec.py
+In this config file you can change the CMSSW geometry used for the simulation at lines 76-85.
+As opposed to the generation step, in the simulation step this config will not be launched directly, but instead it is invoked by _runSimTkOnly.sh_, which is in turn invoked by _generatePU.sub_.

+#### runSimTkOnly.sh
 In _runSimTkOnly.sh_, the __INFILE__ parameter (currently at line 30) has to be set to point to the output root file from the generation step (e.g. at _/absolute/path/to/cmssw_test/CMSSW_11_2_0_pre6/src/generator_output/myoutput.root_).
-Line 36 should be similarly changed to point to the desired simulation output directory (e.g. to _/absolute/path/to/cmssw_test/CMSSW_11_2_0_pre6/src/simulation_output_).
+The parameter __OUTDIR__ at line 36 should be similarly changed to point to the desired simulation output directory (e.g. to _/absolute/path/to/cmssw_test/CMSSW_11_2_0_pre6/src/simulation_output_).
 In general, nothing else has to be changed in this file.
 You can notice that it takes some command line arguments (lines 17-20): <br>
 __PU__: refers to pileup but it can be ignored for BIB particle simulations. <br>
 __NEVENTS__: number of events to read from the generator step output file and simulate.
 This parameter is inferred from line 1 of _generatePU.sub_. <br>
 __JOBID__: this can also be ignored.
 It wil be set automatically on lxbatch and can take a value from 0 to the value of __queue__, which is set in the last line of _generatePU.sub_.
 The __JOBID__ parameter uniquely identifies each split simulation chunk on the cluster. <br>